 - Of our Grade 8 graduates, 70% enter private and 30% enter public high schools.

-- The top ten high school destinations for KSDS graduates from 2005 to 2009 were: The Park School, McDonogh, The Gilman School, Baltimore City College High School, Carver High School for the Arts, Shoshana S. Cardin, Friends, Baltimore Polytechnic, Roland Park Country School and Beth Tfiloh.
+- Top high school destinations for KSDS graduates include: The Park School, McDonogh, The Gilman School, Baltimore City College High School, Carver High School for the Arts, Shoshana S. Cardin, Friends, Baltimore Polytechnic, Roland Park Country School and Beth Tfiloh.

 Early Drop-Off and After School Care

 Before school care is available from 7:30 am at no charge.
 After-school care runs from 3:30 pm - 6 pm and the monthly cost varies depending on the number of days per week the service is utilized.
 Extra-curricular activities are offered as well.
 For more infomation about after school care please click here.